NewKnave/NewKnave/README.md

 ### About me

-I am a self-taught developer who loves the art of cryptography.
+I am a self-taught developer who loves the art of cryptography and cybersecurity.
 My main promgramming language are C and C++.

 ### My works